RoboLoCo-5338/CAN-PCBs/README.md

 Easy expansion is possible by linking multiple boards to each other directly to increase the total number of connections, i.e., 2 boards allows for 18 total connections.
 When combined with code that is fault-tolerant, it can be possible to recover from the loss or disconnection of a device on the bus, which would be catastrophic on a daisy-chained network.
 This project contains two folders, one for the PCB that our team currently uses on our competition robot, as well as one for the PCB that we plan to handout at the Chesapeake District Championships.
+We have used these boards for two districts events, and are satisfied with their excellent performance and ease of wiring.

 # PCB Specifics
 The PCB uses screw terminals to connect devices to the bus.